-Virgin Sport British 10k Westminster (previously The British 10k London Run)
+London 10k Run (previously The British 10k London Run)

 Over 25,000 runners, including top athletes and celebrities, take on this race every year with approximately 40,000 spectators lining the course.
 The race route through the heart of this historic capital city is unrivalled anywhere in the world and takes runners past many of the iconic and most world renowned sights that the great city of London has to offer.

-This year the registration process has changed.
-All you need to do is fill in a registration form and return it to us with your registration fee.
+To register, all you need to do is fill in our short registration form and return it to us with your registration fee.
 We will then send you a code to book your charity place online via the Virgin Sport website.
 We will also send you sponsor forms, a charity t-shirt and all the information you will need for the day.

 Much of the course will be the same as the route used for the men's and women's Olympic marathon courses in 2012.
 The race starts on Piccadilly at Hyde Park Corner with Wellington Arch as the backdrop.
 The route then runs down Piccadilly and turns right down to St James's Palace, the former official London residence of H.R.H. the Prince Of Wales and Princes Harry and William.
 The course turns left on Pall Mall toward Trafalgar Square where runners pass Nelson's Column and the National Gallery, as well as passing in front of Admiralty Arch before proceeding down Northumberland Avenue towards the river Thames.